upsert/lutron-caseta-pro/ReadMe.md

       - host: IP_ADDRESS
 ```

+Where `IP_ADDRESS` is the IP address of your Bridge / Main Repeater.

 Configuration variables:

 - **bridges** (*Required*): Must be a **list** of smart bridges.
 Even if you only have one bridge, use `- host` to start the list.